Books

 An Applied Linguistic Perspective

-By Abigail Boucher, Marcello Giovanelli, Chloe Harrison and Robbie Love (under contract)
+By Abigail Boucher, Marcello Giovanelli, Chloe Harrison, Robbie Love and Caroline Godfrey (2024)

 Overcoming Challenges in Corpus Construction